armory/docs/content/en/borealis/quick-start/borealis-canary-get-started.md

 ## Deploy your app

 Use the Borealis CLI to deploy your app.
-Like you did in the Get Started with the Borealis CLI Guide, use the link that the CLI returns to navigate to your deployment and monitor it.
+Like you did in the [Get Started with the Borealis CLI Guide]({{< ref "borealis-cli-get-started" >}}), use the link that the CLI returns to navigate to your deployment and approve any manual judgment steps.

 ## Perform a retrospective analysis

 1. In the **Configuration UI**, go to [**Canary Analysis > Retrospective Analysis**](https://console.cloud.armory.io/configuration/metric-source-integrations/).
 2. Select the metric provider you just configured.
-3. Add **Query Template**.
+3. Add a **Query Template**.
 Use the following example:

    ```sql
    example query
    ```

+   The query contains substitutable variables

 4. Add **Key Value (KV) Pair** for the **Context**.
 5. Run analysis